Here are several miscellaneous parameters.

 only applies to shift operations and not the (real or pretended)

 bit-field operations.
-Define SHIFT_COUNT_TRUNCATED
+Define SHIFT_COUNT_TRUNCATED to be zero on

 such machines.
-Instead, add patterns to the md
+Instead, add patterns to the md file that include

 the implied truncation of the shift instructions.